open-dynamic-robot-initiative/open_robot_actuator_hardware/electronics/ti_electronics/README.md

 * we have developed a miniaturized version of the Texas Instruments motor driver cards called Micro Driver Electronics
 * the micro driver electronics have the same capabilities as the TI evaluation boards
 * the only difference is that the onboard USB flash programmer was removed - so for flashing the micro driver cards you need an external [flash programmer](../details/details_components.md#jtag-flash-programmer)
+* the Micro Driver v2 board also features SPI communication for controlling the motors via the MasterBoard
 * the micro driver cards are a factor of 10 smaller and a factor of 6 lighter
 * more information: [Micro Driver Electronics Documentation](../micro_driver_electronics/README.md#micro-driver-electronics)